Pasadena Child Custody Lawyer

 Types of Child Custody

-Sole custody and joint custody are two of the most common custody types, but not the only kinds.
-Holding physical custody means you have the right and responsibility to provide daily care for your child.
-Legal custody grants you the ability to take part in important decisions affecting your child, such as religion, medical attention, and education.
-We help our clients understand the different custody types, how they operate, and how they may affect their lives long-term.
-Understanding these options is crucial for effective planning and decision-making to ensure that each child's needs are met appropriately.
+Sole custody and joint custody are two of the most common arrangements, but not the only options.
+Physical custody means you provide daily care for your child, while legal custody allows you to participate in key decisions that impact your child’s life, such as choices about religion, medical care, and schooling.
+We clarify the differences among custody types, how these affect your family, and the long-term impact of each option.
+Understanding these options matters for effective planning and securing your child’s needs.

 How Is Child Custody Determined in California?